mickael-grima/examination-scheduling/evaluation/Readme.md

 - call python evaluation/random_heuristic.py
 - In the file you can specify which dataset to use.
 Default is 2.
 - Optimizes using purely random coloring vertex order.

+# Compare AC, Johnson and Random Performance

+- call python evaluation/comparison_tests.py
+- In the file specify which Heuristic to use (lines 36-38)
+- also specify the parameters of the run (lines 24-28)